NovusEdge/c-learning-journey/day_014/README.md

 This function does nothing and returns nothing. _However_, this function is NOT USELESS!
 As the textbook rightfully mentions:

 _A do-nothing function like this is sometimes useful as a place holder during program development.
-If the return type is oq1itted, `int` is assumed._
+If the return type is omitted, `int` is assumed._

 > Fun fact, I did not know that the default return type assumed by the compiler is _int_.
 Hell I did not even know if we're allowed to not mention the return type or the compiler can _assume_ return types.